 Q. 2 Compare and contrast the Command Economy, Market Economy, and Mixed Economy, highlighting their characteristics, advantages, and disadvantages.
 (20)

-Q. 3 Discuss how the Law of Demand and Law of Supply interact to determine the Market Equilibrium Price and Quantity.
+Q. 3 Discuss how the Law of Demand and the Law of Supply interact to determine the Market Equilibrium Price and Quantity.
 (20)

 Q. 4 Explain the concepts of price elasticity of demand and price elasticity of supply, and analyze their importance for businesses and policymakers.
 (20)

-Q. 5 Analyze the law of diminishing marginal utility and its role in the theory of consumer behavior, with examples of its practical applications.
+Q. 5 Analyze the law of diminishing marginal utility and its role in the theory of consumer behaviour, with examples of its practical applications.
 (20)

 ASSIGNMENT No. 2